m4zeboy/restaurante-universit-rio-digital-api/README.md

   - [x] implement a `findById` method for the InMemoryTicketsRepository
   - [x] define a `save` method for the TicketsRepository
   - [x] implement a `save` method for the InMemoryTicketsRepository
+  - [x] create a error class for 'The ticket has already been validated.'

 ### Unitary tests